Loneliness can be a big problem for disabled people. It can be hard to socialise for a number of reasons.

 On meetup.com you can search for local social groups that other members have created.
 There are a number of different types like theatre, gaming, or just drinking groups.
 It is a good way to meet people in your area who have the same idea as you, and similar interests.
 Everyone just wants to make friends.
 There are a couple of social groups near where I live that go to the pub regularly which I’m going to try to join.
 The trouble is the number of groups might be limited unless you live near a big city – although you can always create your own group.

 The charity Headway, a head injury charity, runs a couple of different regular social groups.
 One is a bowling group and the other is a more general social meet.
 I’d been to the bowling group before and met some nice people, and I plan to go to the other group at their next meeting.
 There may be other charities in your local area that run social groups for disabled people so I think it’s worth having a look.

 5. Join a club

-I am part of Lincolnshire powerchair football club and I meet up with a few other guys to play powerchair football every week.
+I go to Lincoln chess club every week which is a great way to meet new people.
 There could be any sort of club near you.
-It may be wheelchair basketball, Boccia, board games, or even chess.
+It may be wheelchair basketball, Boccia or boardgames.
 Meeting up with the same people who have common interests on a regular basis allows you to build up friendships.